No Bake Peanut Butter Banana Oat Bars

 How to Store Oatmeal Bars

-If you are lucky enough to have leftovers, here's how to store them.
+If you are lucky enough to have leftovers, here's how to store these no bake chocolate oat bars:

-• Cut the bars into individual servings and keep them in the refrigerator for up to 1 week in an airtight container.
+• To store: Cut the bars into individual servings and keep them in the refrigerator for up to 1 week in an airtight container.

-• These bars can also be frozen and kept in the fridge for up to 2 months.
-Freeze in individual portions and wrap in parchment paper to keep them from sticking.
+• To freeze: These bars can also be frozen after setting and kept in the fridge for up to 2 months.
+Freeze in individual portions and wrap them in parchment paper to keep them from sticking.

 The Recipe